 Be sure to apply according to the label’s instructions.

-Some common ailments for prayer plants include cucumber mosaic virus, helminthosporium leaf spot, and spider mites.
+Some common ailments for prayer plants include:

-Both infestations and some forms of fungal disease may be treated using neem oil, but pruning and isolation may also be necessary during treatment.
+Both infestations and some forms of the fungal disease may be treated using neem oil, but pruning and isolation may also be necessary during treatment.

-Poor Water Quality or Lighting Condition
+Prayer Plant Yellow Leaves From Poor Water Quality or Lighting Conditions

 Too much direct sunlight during the hottest hours of the day can cause scorching to the green leaves, requiring you to move the plant to a slightly more sheltered spot with indirect light.